How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Shaft length is verified

-• Production year is matched using serial ranges
+• Production year range is matched using serial ranges

 Frequently Asked Questions